lennartj/jguru-codestyle/src/site/markdown/modules.md

 ### Modularity for JVM runtime improvements

-The Nazgul Framework provides fully OSGi-compliant projects, where model, API and SPI project types export all packages as public, whereas the implementation projects hide all their classes (i.e. having completely private packages).
+The jGuru Codestyle provides fully OSGi-compliant projects, where model, API and SPI project types export all packages as public, whereas the implementation projects hide all their classes (i.e. having completely private packages).